sanjib/go-tdd/README.md

 > Maps being a reference is really good, because no matter how big a map gets there will only be one copy.

 > attempts to write to a nil map will cause a runtime panic

+## 8. dependency injection

+- implementation uses an interface so that different calling functions depending on use can pass different objects that confirm to the interface
+- in di_test.go a buffer is passed as io.Writer to Greet
+- uncomment the code in main.go to see the same Greet function in action in two other scenarios: output to console, output to browser

+Quotes:

+> The more familiar you are with the standard library the more you'll see these general purpose interfaces which you can then re-use in your own code to make your software reusable in a number of contexts